-At Walters Architects we excel at providing robust, complete and professional architectural services for both, domestic and commercial clients.
-We pride ourselves not just on the design of interesting structures but also the delivery of buildings.
+At Walters Architects, we excel at providing robust, complete and professional architectural services for both, domestic and commercial clients.
+We pride ourselves not just on the design of interesting structures but also on the delivery of buildings.

 We offer a number of services from full appointments to bespoke commissions.
 Whilst clients appreciate flexibility, our delivery is undeniably always improved when we’re appointed on a ‘full services’ agreement.
 It helps us oversee the entire project and links up every stage and aspect of the required process.

-All projects involve exactly the same key stages, regardless of the projects size.
+All projects involve exactly the same key stages, regardless of the size of the project.
 These key stages are possibly best described in the RIBA (Royal Institute of British Architects) Plan of Work, as shown below.

-Separating or reducing these stages simply confuses the entire process and consultants, clients and contractors can be left unsure of where their individual roles, responsibilities and labilities lay.
-This confusion usually leads to delays and mistake which end up costing clients more money in the long run.
+Separating or reducing these stages simply confuses the entire process and consultants, clients and contractors can be left unsure of where their individual roles, responsibilities and liabilities lay.
+This confusion usually leads to delays and mistakes which end up costing clients more money in the long run.

 During the term of any project, all these stages need to be addressed.
 So, if a developer is asking an Architect or designer to omit any one or more of them from their appointment, then another part of the team must assume responsibility for those omissions.
-The trouble is, few clients establish who is responsible for these short falls not being undertaken by the principle design team.
+The trouble is, few clients establish who is responsible for these shortfalls not being undertaken by the principal design team.
 We often remind clients that cutting corners has consequences.

 Whilst a full services approach may appear a little too detailed and potentially fussy for smaller projects, domestic clients usually need to follow the process more closely than most.
 Should corners be cut with detail relating to someone’s home, rectifying things can become extremely difficult, take a long time to resolve and prove costly.